llvm/llvm-project/polly/docs/Architecture.rst

 Simplification** passes, a set of **Simple Loop Optimizations**, and the **Inliner** itself.
-Even though these passes make up the majority of the LLVM pass pipeline, the primary goal of these passes is still canonicalization without loosing semantic information that complicates later analysis.
+Even though these passes make up the majority of the LLVM pass pipeline, the primary goal of these passes is still canonicalization without losing semantic information that complicates later analysis.
 As part of the inliner cycle, the LLVM inliner step-by-step tries to inline functions, runs canonicalization passes to exploit newly exposed simplification opportunities, and then tries to inline the further simplified functions.
 Some simple loop